albrahim/consultant-booking/server/api-documentation.md

 #### changed successfully:
 ```
 {
-    "message": "Updated successfully"
+    "success": "Updated successfully"
 }
 ```

 #### invalid email provided:
 ```
 {
-    "message": "Invalid email"
+    "fail": "Invalid email"
 }
 ```

 #### empty password provided:
 ```
 {
-    "message": "Password cannot be empty"
+    "fail": "Password cannot be empty"
 }
 ```

-#### provided email used by another user:
+#### provided email used by another account:
 ```
 {
-    "error": "Email already in use by another user"
+    "fail": "Email already in use"
 }
 ```

 #### if not logged in:
 ```
 {
-    "message": "Auth failed"
+    "fail": "Auth failed"
 }
 ```